Ravindra Kumar Pandey: Biography

 His father was late Krishna Murari Pandey, and his mother is Ramdulari Devi.
-He was born in a place called Ghutiatand, in Bokaro district, Jharkhand state, (Brahmin family) India.
+He is a Bhumihar born in a place called Ghutiatand, in Bokaro district, Jharkhand state, India.
 He holds a bachelor's degree, and was educated at K. B. College, Bermo.
 He is married to Laxmi Pandey, and has three sons and two daughters.
 He has been M.P. from Giridih for 5 terms.
 He defeated Jagannath Mahto in 2014 Lok Sabha elections.
-He is from Tamsi of Aurangabad district of Bihar.
-He is mentally well.
+He is a native from Tamsi of Aurangabad district of Bihar.